arthurprs/burst-trie/README.md

 # Benchmarks

 Benchmarks are most of the time pointless.
 But I figure the only reason to use this over the stdlib BTree implementation is speed.
 So let's get it over with and find out if it's useless or not.

+Note: unless stated as "seq" all benchmarks use uniformelly distributed random keys, which are the worst case scenario for the BurstTrie.
+Still, the average performance is very good.

 | test                                          | ns/iter | Speedup |
 |-----------------------------------------------|---------|---------|